jrynkiew/WebOS/README.md

 # 5. Install Dear ImGui

-Get the latest version from
+Get the latest version from:

 > https://github.com/ocornut/imgui

+This step is only necessary on Windows

 Last version tested and confirmed working is
 ```